friscorose/textual-spinbox/README.md

 `uvx --from git+https://github.com/friscorose/textual-spinbox spinbox_demo`

 now you can scroll wheel up or down, drag up or down and click the up or down arrows to change the value in the spinbox.
-A simple ctrl+c to quit.
+A simple ctrl+q to quit.

 ## Use uv to build an app